lunarom/affiliate-list/README.md

 Calculates distance between geo. coordinates given in data file, and target location (Dublin office)

-Returns array of certain file entries (affiliates), with name and affiliate ID.
+Returns array of certain file entries (affiliates) within 100km, with name and affiliate ID.

 ## Running the application
 To run the application, clone files to a local directory